TRedzepagic/RaspberryPI-weather-station/README.md

     PRIMARY KEY (ID)
 );
 ```
-Now its time to setup user you can do that by running this command in mysql shell:
+Now i'ts time to setup your user.
+You can do that by running this command in the mysql shell:

 ```
 CREATE USER 'testuser'@'localhost' IDENTIFIED BY 'testpassword';
 ```
-Now we need to grant all privileges to user so he can add to the tabel delete etc.
+Now we need to grant all privileges to the user so he can add to the tabel delete etc.
 ```
 GRANT ALL PRIVILEGES ON SENSORDATA.READINGS TO 'testuser'@'localhost';
 ```